sprout-uci/-genomic-security-journal-code/README.md

 For more details, please check our paper available at: (TBD) Note that this repository only includes the extended implementation described in Section 5.
-For implementation for Section 4, please refer to https://gitlab.com/eozturk1/range-proofs. // TODO: make it public
+For implementation for Section 4, please refer to https://gitlab.com/eozturk1/range-proofs.

 ## Directory Structure
 ```